FunkyE9th/Test/docs/mesh.md

      ![SubscribeRename](../images/mesh/SubscribeRename.png)

-   - Repeat above for the 2 other nodes
+   - BL653 node is now fully configured and is shown below.
+Next click "ADD NODE" and repeat above steps to provision and configure the other 2 nodes.

      ![BL653SetupComplete](C:\GitHub\Test\images\mesh\BL653SetupComplete.png)